Finax Blog

 Imagine that both you and your partner invest according to the given example.
 You really love the 20% return and you decide to invest another 10 000 EUR.
 What is going to happen?
 The value of your account will be 22 000 EUR, the total deposits 20 000 EUR, and the profit will remain at 2 000 EUR.

-Simple return = 2 000€ / 20 000€ = 10%
+Simple return = (€22,000 - €20,000) / €20,000 = 10%

-On the other hand, your partner decides to withdraw this great profit and pay for the family vacation.
-What will the simple return be in this case?
-The value of your account will be 10 000 EUR, net deposits will be at 8 000 EUR and the profit will remain at 2 000 EUR.
+In contrast, your partner decides to take the profits out and pay for a family vacation.
+What will be the simple return in this case?
+The value of the account will be €10,000, the deposits will be €10,000, but taking the withdrawal into account, the return on the investment will still be €2,000.

 Simple return is a good indicator of return when you invest all your funds at the same time, at the beginning.
 However, it is not a good indicator if you make deposits and withdrawals throughout the investment period – which is the case of probably 90% of Finax clients.